-That's all well and good, and important, too, especially with salmonella's being such a problem when it comes to poultry.
-But how can we tell for sure when the meat is done all the way through to the bone and not overcooked?
-The skin can be golden brown and the chicken can smell great, but it might not be done in the center or it may be completely overcooked and dried out.
+That's all good and important, especially with salmonella's being such a problem when it comes to poultry.
+But how can we tell when the meat is done to the bone and not overcooked?
+The skin can be golden brown, and the chicken can smell great, but it might not be done in the center or completely overcooked and dried out.

-Sure it's much easier to cook this way, but also a great way to get over or under cooked chicken.
+Sure, it's much easier to cook this way, but also a great way to get over or undercooked chicken.

-Remember - Time & Temperature is just an estimation
+Remember - Time & Temperature is just an estimation.

 Popular Suggestions That Don't Work

-Another issue is that when juice runs out of the chicken, as it most certainly will when you slice it open, you end up with dry chicken.
+Another issue is that when the juice runs out of the chicken, as it most certainly will when you slice it open, you end up with dry chicken.
 So, even if you haven't overcooked the bird, it might still taste overcooked just because it is drier than it should be.

 Other cooking resources advise you to jiggle or tug on the leg to see if the bone feels loose in the socket.
-I don't think much of this method, especially since it's the way I test for doneness when I'm slow cooking a rack of baby back ribs.
+I don't think much of this method, especially since it's the way I test for doneness when I'm slow-cooking a rack of baby back ribs.